rejuvyesh/paper-rename/README.md

 Known Issues
 ------------

 Papers which have journal names written at the top are incorrectly parsed.
-I haven't been able to simple solution to this problem.
+I haven't been able to find a simple solution to this problem.
 Contributions are welcome.